Sigmmma/mek/readme.txt

 errors that occur if mozz fails to load.

 Troubleshooting:

+* If the updater doesn't seem to actually update anything, then clear your pip cache.
+You can find it in users\app_data\pip\Cache
+See here for more information: http://stackoverflow.com/a/41111916

 * If programs wont run at all, add the version of python you installed to your PATH environment variable.
 Google how to do that.